Estimated reading time: 5 minutes

 Sydney received over 39 million visitors yearly and the numbers have grown steadily.
 Many of those visitors it’s the first time to Sydney.
 There are top-rated tourist attractions in Sydney that a first-time traveller never miss.
 Sydney Harbour Bridge climb, visit Opera house, NYE fireworks and tour to the Blue Mountains are on the top three.
 Apart from these three, some take a pub tour to The Rocks and learn the history.
 Relax a day at Royal Botanic Gardens or shopping at QVB (Queen Victoria Building) are the other popular things to do in Sydney.
 Hunter Valley not as popular as above.
 However, many take a tour to Hunter Valley to spoil them self’s with wine, chocolate and cheese tasting.
 Hence, the Sydney Harbour Bridge climb is one of the top-rated tourist attractions in Sydney.
 We at Sydney Top Tours thought of share important facts about Sydney Harbour Bridge that you should know before you climb.

 Why Sydney needed the Harbour bridge?

-Early settlers to Sydney identified the necessity to connect North shore to the south of Sydney.
-Billy Blue, ex-convict identified this and started a ferry network in 1816.
+Early settlers to Sydney identified the necessity to connect the North shore to the south of Sydney.
+Billy Blue, an ex-convict identified this and started a ferry network in 1816.
 This has grown so rapidly and expanded to 11 ferries in a quick time.
 By 1904, the demand has risen and over 19 million people crossed used the ferries to cross North shore and south.
 In fact, 75 ferries had to leave every hour from the Circular Quay to meet the demand.
-Still, they couldn’t meet the demand and government identified the importance of the bridge that combines both sides of Sydney.
+Still, they couldn’t meet the demand, and the government identified the importance of the bridge that combines both sides of Sydney.

 What is the Sydney Harbour Bridge guessing competition?